William William J. Bertschy, Ph.D.

 Peter McCarville - MPILLS Instructor Peter McCarville, M.S.

-In addition to geological consulting, he works as a guide and program designer for Mountains and Plains Institute (MPILLS).
-He leads hiking and skiing trips for MPILLS with cameo appearances on other programs to help explain the geology to guests.
+His interest in teaching adults has lead to guiding and program design for Mountains and Plains Institute (MPILLS).
+He leads hiking and skiing trips for MPILLS with cameo appearances on other programs to help explain the geology and natural history to guests.
 Peter emphasizes safety, fun, personal challenge, and education on the courses that he leads for MPILLS.
-His principal mission as a guide is to convey complex natural history to guests, in layman's terms.
+“For me, the best reward in guiding guests is the fun I have sharing the beauty of the place I call home and conveying complex natural history in layman's terms.”

 Courtney Petros Courtney Petros, M.Ed